-NOTE: when you save to a memCAL, any data in that memory will be overwritten; it is wise to keep a record of what is stored in the memCALs to avoid losing data you wish to retain.
+NOTE: when you save to a memCAL, any data in that memory will be overwritten.
+It is wise to name your memories using the Char(1-8) screens, or at least keep a written record of what is stored in the memCALs to avoid losing data you wish to retain.